 It also helps to use lube with sex toys, both to enhance pleasure and to reduce damage to the tissues that line the vagina, mouth, anus, and rectum.
 Do not use oil-based lubes like Vaseline, Crisco, shea butter, or baby oil with latex condoms because they weaken condoms and make them more likely to break.
 Also, do not use silicone-based lube with silicone sex toys, as it will destroy the sex toy.

 Paper cuts and other openings in the skin can make your hands vulnerable to infection.
 Wearing latex or nitrile gloves keeps you protected during hand-vagina, hand-penis, or hand-anus sex.
 Adding water- or silicone-based lube to the outside of the gloves can increase your partner's pleasure.

 These activities do not spread STDs because there is no person-to-person physical contact:

 It can be helpful to limit the time and frequency of insertive sex.
 Repeated or rough vaginal, anal, and oral sex play can cause damage to the linings of these areas.
-Since these linings are the body's protection against STDs, damaging or tearing them will increase the chance that being exposed to an infected bodily fluid of another will result in infection.
+Since these linings are the body's protection against STIs, damaging or tearing them will increase the chance that being exposed to an infected bodily fluid of another will result in infection.